 FICO makes a big difference in your interest rate

-Armed with this information, you'll be a more informed consumer and you'll be better positioned to get the most favorable mortgage.
+Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to get the most favorable mortgage.

-Curious about credit scores?
-Call us: (916) 399-5500.
+Curious about your credit score?
+Give us a call at (916) 399-5500.